 Surprising Facts about Vintage Mobile Homes

-Mobile Homes actually got their start from wagons.
-You could dig way back in history and discover that many wagons back in the day were actually homes on wheels “mobile”.
+Mobile homes actually got their start from wagons.
+You can dig way back in history and discover that many wagons back in the day were actually homes on wheels “mobile”.
 These types of wagons dated all the way back to the early 1500’s.

 Though out history people have discovered that a job wasn’t always a few minutes away.
 Many times you had to uproot your whole family to survive and usually that meant leaving your home, until the mobile home came along.
 This offered a way for people to move around freely and to keep their home and security.
 These wagons made it easy for families to travel with all of their belongings.